FalconNL/mc2obj/README.md

 mc2obj is still in the early stages of development, so it is not yet usable unless you know Haskell.
 Currently supported:

-* Loading a region file
-* Converting a single chunk to .obj format
+* Converting a group of chunks to .obj format with reasonable speed
 * Materials for naturally occurring blocks
 * Geometry for naturally occurring full blocks